-Brief pulses of electricity are used in various biomedical research applications as a stimulus to excite nerve or muscle fibres.
-In order to minimise artefacts introduced into electrophysiological data, it is desirable that the stimulator/stimulus isolator should be electrically isolated both from ground and from the trigger device.
-The voltage required to send current through tissues can vary greatly, making it important to have control over the stimulus driving force.
-Large impedance variations during an experiment can result in a lack or reproducibility or total loss of the stimulus.
-In these circumstances, a constant current stimulator like our DS3 would be recommended over our DS2A.
+The voltage required to send current through tissues can vary greatly, making it important to have control over the stimulus driving force and that is possible with the DS3.
+Huge impedance differences during an experiment can result in a lack or reproducibility or complete loss of the stimulus.
+In these circumstances, a constant isolated current stimulator like our DS3 would be recommended over our DS2A.

 - Low noise battery power supply with 90V compliance